COVIDExposureIndices/COVIDExposureIndices/README.md

 We are making these indices publicly available to all researchers in the context of the spread of COVID-19.
 The indices, which describe (potential) exposure varying across locations and time within the United States, could be useful in a variety of applications.
 The indices published here cover January 2020 to present, with a seven-day lag.
-We will update them daily.
+We will update them every weekday.

 We thank Drew Breunig, Nicholas Sheilas, Stephanie Smiley, Elizabeth Cutrone, and the team at PlaceIQ for their ongoing help.
 This data release was approved by the University of California, Berkeley Office for Protection of Human Subjects under CPHS Protocol No 2018-05-11122.